in28minutes/in28minutes.github.io/_posts/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ## User Entity Manager Command Line Runner

-The code below is very simple.
 CommandLineRunner interface is used to indicate that this bean has to be run as soon as the Spring application context is initialized.

 We are executing a few simple methods on the UserService.

 ```java
 @Component